margols/330-PLP/MatLabTutorial.md

 # Getting Started
 Installing MatLab:
 MatLab is available for a 30 day free trial follow this link: [Downloading MatLab](https://www.mathworks.com/downloads/message/error_page/unlicensed?release=R2022b)
-  - Most university's have licenses or have the software downloaded on a Virutal Machine
+  - Some university's have a license with MatLab or have the software downloaded on a Virutal Machine which is free of cost to students

-Follow the instructions prompted through the download, MatLab comes with a programming enviornment so there is no need to download an external programming environment.
+When downloading MatLab from Mathworks, follow the instructions prompted through the install.
+MatLab comes with a programming enviornment so there is no need to download an external programming environment.

 ### Writing Comments in MatLab
 - The symbol % can be used to comment in MatLab